jckpn/lboro-comp-vision-notes/Computer Vision.md

   - When image database has been visualised with mapping or graph scheme
   - Viewing a single cluster/group of similar images

+==TODO: add image==

 ### Vertical Image Browsing

-- works with hierarchical visualisation
+- Works with hierarchical visualisation
-- clusters of images visualised with representative image
+- Clusters of images visualised with a representative image
-- selecting an image 'zooms' into that cluster
+- Selecting an image 'zooms' into that cluster
-- ‘vertical’ because ==…==
+- Called 'vertical' as based on hierarchical structure

+== TODO: add image ==

+*(Note: I couldn't find anything online about 'horizontal' or 'vertical' browsing, so I'm not sure these names are correct)*

 ### Graph-Based Browsing

-- uses panning and zooming to aid navigation/visualisation
+- Uses panning and zooming to aid navigation/visualisation
-- can also select edges to navigate
+- Can also select edges of the graph to navigate

+== TODO: add image ==

 ### Time-based browsing

-- use time stamp associated with image to arrange images, often clustering based as well
+- Uses the time stamp from the image's metadata to cluster images by date
 - e.g. the photos app on iOS: can zoom out to show years, zoom in to show months/days etc.

+== TODO: add image of iOS photos app ==

 ### Hue-Sphere Browsing

-- extract median colour of each image to get hue and lightness values
+- Extract median colour of each image to get hue and lightness values
-- plot to globe using e.g. hue and lightness as coordinates
+- Plot to globe using e.g. hue and lightness as coordinates
-- can tilt and pan sphere to view different sections, can zoom
+- Can tilt and pan sphere to view different sections, can zoom
-- can also do **‘hierarchical hue sphere’** where zooming in gives more precise hue/lightness values
+- Can also do **‘hierarchical hue sphere’** where zooming in gives more precise hue/lightness values
 - Can use with a VR headset for 'immersive' hue sphere browsing

 # Colour Constancy & Invariance